Using an AWS Snowball Appliance

 On this page, you can change the IP address and network mask to your preferred values.

-Shipping a Snowball
+Transferring Data with a Snowball